-The SCO issues claiming instructions pursuant to Government Code section 17558, subdivision (b), within 90 days after the Commission on State Mandates adopts new or amended parameters and guidelines.
+The SCO issues claiming instructions pursuant to GC section 17558, subdivision (b), within 90 days after the CSM adopts new or amended parameters and guidelines.
 The claiming instructions allow claimants to file initial and ongoing reimbursement claims.
 The SCO solicits input from interested parties before issuing new or amended claiming instructions.

-The SCO website identifies the claiming instructions for ongoing legislatively state-mandated costs programs under State and Local > Local Government > State-mandated Programs > Annual Manuals.
-A separate link allows access to claiming instructions related to initial claims for newly approved or amended state-mandated cost programs.
+The SCO website identifies the claiming instructions for ongoing legislatively statemandated costs programs for local agencies, as well as school districts and community college districts (SD's and CCD's).
+A separate link allows access to claiming instructions related to initial claims for newly approved or amended statemandated cost programs.